zsviczian/excalidraw-wiki/06 Troubleshooting/Compatibility Issues - Plugins to Watch Out For.md

 ---
 # [[Compatibility Issues - Plugins to Watch Out For]]

-Here's a list of plugins that have caused performance issues or other problems when used in conjunction with Excalidraw:
+Here's a list of plugins and themes that have caused performance issues or other problems when used in conjunction with Excalidraw:
 - [Typing Transformer](https://github.com/aptend/typing-transformer-obsidian): text in embedded markdown files is blurred. [#1990](https://github.com/zsviczian/obsidian-excalidraw-plugin/issues/1990)
 - [Columns](https://github.com/tnichols217/obsidian-columns): Excalidraw drawings do not render in markdown. [#1896](https://github.com/zsviczian/obsidian-excalidraw-plugin/issues/1896)
 - [Templater](https://github.com/SilentVoid13/Templater)